SitecoreSupport/Sitecore.Support.159444/readme.md

 ```

 ## Solution 2
 Use the code based solution located in the branches of this project.
-You can download already build zip with the DLL and the config file for it.
+You can download already built zip with the DLL and the config file for it from `releases` section.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.159444/blob/master/LICENSE).